elizabethany/EntityGenerator/README.md

 # EntityGenerator
 A Python script to generate entites from text templates, using coordinates and other parameters that you enter.
+Requires the Chevron module.

 ## General Usage
 I wrote the script based on coordinates being gathered using the `where` command, and then pasting it into the console.
 You can also manually enter them, in the format `x y z yaw`, ex. `10.27 231.11 54.62 90`.
 Some entities may not need a yaw value, and only take the xyz coords.